psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 ## 6. Authorization Server Metadata

-Authorization servers SHOULD publish the supported algorithms for signing and encrypting the JWT of an introspection response by utilizing OAuth 2.0 Authorization Server Metadata [RFC8414] parameters.
+Authorization servers SHOULD publish the supported algorithms for signing and encrypting the JWT of an authorization response by utilizing OAuth 2.0 Authorization Server Metadata [RFC8414] parameters.

 The following parameters are introduced by this specification:

 * `authorization_signing_alg_values_supported` OPTIONAL.
 JSON array containing a list of the JWS [RFC7515] signing algorithms (`alg` values) JWA [RFC7518] supported by the authorization endpoint to sign the response.
 * `authorization_encryption_alg_values_supported`  OPTIONAL.
 JSON array containing a list of the JWE [RFC7516] encryption algorithms (`alg` values) JWA [RFC7518] supported by the authorization endpoint to encrypt the response.
 * `authorization_encryption_enc_values_supported`  OPTIONAL.
-JSON array containing a list of the JWE [RFC7516] encryption algorithms (`enc` values) JWA [RFC7518] supported by the introspection endpoint to encrypt the response.
+JSON array containing a list of the JWE [RFC7516] encryption algorithms (`enc` values) JWA [RFC7518] supported by the authorization endpoint to encrypt the response.

 ## 7. Security considerations